Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 Disclaimer: The article is based on information on websites with SDK solutions.
 I compared the raw data to check the advantages and disadvantages of the offered tools with no deep dive into libraries and code.

 Free libraries are using Firebase modules for their chat engine.
 They use mostly Cloud Firestore, which is free.
 If you stick with the Firebase free plan (10GB / month) for the module - it’s about 500k logins and 5 million messages.
-If you exceed the limits, Google will require a paid subscription in order to extend your capacity for the chat.
+If you exceed the limits, Google will require a paid subscription to extend your capacity for the chat.
 Here you can learn more about the details: https://firebase.google.com/pricing

 Pros: